HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 PETALU'MA COMMUNITY DEVELOPMENT COMMISSION

-RESOLUTION AUTHORIZING THE EXEGUTIVE;DIRECTOR TO SIGN FEDERAL APPLICATION
+RESOLUTION AUTHORIZING THE EXECUTIVE DIRECTOR TO SIGN FEDERAL APPLICATION

-FORMS AND AGREEMENTS.AND CONSENTING TO THE USE OF $200,000 IN PETALUMA
+FORMS AND AGREEMENTS AND CONSENTING TO THE USE OF $200,000 IN PETALUMA

-COMMUNITY DEVELOPMENT TAX {NCREMENi FUNDS,
+COMMUNITY DEVELOPMENT TAX INCREMENT FUNDS.

-(RLF), AND MAKING' FI"NDINGS REQUIRED BY HEALTH & SAFETY CODE'.SECTION 33445
+(RLF), AND MAKING' FI"NDINGS REQUIRED BY HEALTH & SAFETY CODE.
+SECTION 33445

-WHEREAS, the Legislature of the United States of ,America, Federal government has
+WHEREAS, the Legislature of the United States of,America, federal government has

 provided funds for the program shown above; and.

-WHEREAS; the Environmental Protection Agency has been delegated the responsibility
+WHEREAS, the Environmental Protection Agency has been delegated the responsibility

-to administer the Revolving Loah Fund; and,
+to administer the Revolving Loan Fund, and,

 the Central Business District Project Area (CBD) in 1976 and the Redevelopment Plan for the

-fiscally merged the Redeveldpmerit Plahs ih.2006; and,
+fiscally merged the Redevelopment Plans in.2006: and,

 PCD Project Areas ("Project Areas"); and,